Skip to content

 How Bitcoin Challenges Keynesian Economics

 “We’re all Keynesians now.”
-Milton Friedman coined the phrase, often miscredited to Richard Nixon, back in 1965, and its truth changed since.
-Unless you began your Austrian economic education at birth in some unknown Austrian paradise, on this planet at this particular time in human history, we’re all Keynesians by default.
+Milton Friedman coined the phrase, often mis-credited to Richard Nixon, back in 1965, and its truth changed since.
+Unless you began your Austrian economic education at birth in some unknown Austrian paradise on this planet at this particular time in human history, we’re all Keynesians by default.

-What’s a default Keynesian?
+What’s a Default Keynesian?

 A default Keynesian is a person who, probably unwittingly and passively, supports the centralized monetary and fiscal policies that are descended from the ideas of economist John Maynard Keynes simply because that’s the way things are now.